atisharma/bellini/README.md

 Champagne
 =========

-Champagne is a fork (well, more of a butchery) of [CAVA](https://github.com/karlstav/cava/) to provide more a 'scientifically correct' spectrum analyser.
+Champagne is a "friendly fork" (well, more of a butchery) of [CAVA](https://github.com/karlstav/cava/) to provide more a 'scientifically correct' spectrum analyser.
 Much of the heavy lifting and infrastructure was done by the author(s) of cava.
 So credit to them.

 Like CAVA, champagne's goal is to provide a audio spectrum analyser for Linux from various inputs.
-Unlike CAVA, champagne is meant for accuracy and correctness, and writes directly to the framebuffer for speed and precision.
+Unlike CAVA, champagne primary goal is accuracy and correctness, and writes directly to the framebuffer for speed and precision.

 Since the aims are somewhat different, and achieving those aims involved changing a substantial amount of the core code, I forked the project.
+My hope is that some of the ideas developed here will make their way back upstream over time.

-Champagne inherits CAVA's input support, so should work with Pulseaudio, fifo (mpd), sndio, squeezelite and portaudio.
+Champagne inherits CAVA's input support, so might work with Pulseaudio, fifo (mpd), sndio, squeezelite and portaudio.
 It's only tested on squeezelite.

 It comes with some nice fresh bugs.